 - Energy, protein and carbohydrate requirements for athletes

 - Nutritional needs for training, competition and recovery.

 - Nutritional requirements for athletes at different stages of the lifecycle and for athletes with special needs.

-- Nutrition for specific sports and environmental conditions.
+- Nutrition for specific sports, travel and environmental conditions.

 Self-Directed 140 hour(s) per Term Full Term